An Interview with an Exhausted Redis Node

 return db.execute(PROMO_PRICING_QUERY)

-The nx=True flag means "only set if the key doesn't exist," so only one request wins the race.
+nx=True means "set only if the key doesn't exist."
+One request wins the race.
 That request refreshes the cache.
-Everyone else waits briefly and retries, and by then the cache is warm again.
+Everyone else waits briefly and retries โ by then the cache is warm again.

-The ex=3 on the lock key is a safety net.
-If the winning request crashes or takes too long, the lock auto-expires after 3 seconds so we don't end up with a permanent lock blocking cache refreshes forever.
+ex=3 on the lock is a safety net.
+If the winning request crashes or hangs, the lock auto-expires after 3 seconds.
+No permanent lock blocking refreshes indefinitely.

-This is a simplified version.
-In production we added a retry loop with exponential backoff and a maximum retry count.
-We also added a fallback that serves slightly stale data if it's available (by keeping the old value around briefly after the TTL expires, using a separate key).
+Simplified version here.
+Production code has a retry loop with exponential backoff and a maximum attempt count.
+Also a fallback that serves slightly stale data when available โ keeping the old value around briefly after TTL expiry in a separate key so there's something to serve during the repopulation window.
 But the core idea is the mutex.
-One request refreshes, everyone else waits.
+One refresher.
+Everyone else waits.

-After deploying this, our next sale event handled 4x the traffic with zero stampede incidents.
-Postgres barely noticed.
+Next sale event after deploying this handled 4x the traffic with zero stampede incidents.
+Postgres barely registered the load increase.

-There's that old joke โ the two hardest problems in computer science are cache invalidation, naming things, and off-by-one errors.
-After a year of running caching in production, I think cache invalidation deserves its reputation.
+Two hard problems in computer science: cache invalidation, naming things, and off-by-one errors.
+After a year of running caching in production, invalidation deserves every bit of its reputation.

-We had two patterns in different parts of the codebase.
-Some endpoints used write-through: when the database was updated, the code would also update the corresponding Redis key with the new value.
-Other endpoints used invalidation: on a database write, delete the Redis key and let the next read repopulate it.
+Two patterns existed in different parts of the codebase.
+Some endpoints used write-through: update the database, then also update the corresponding Redis key with the new value.
+Other endpoints used invalidation: on a write, just delete the Redis key and let the next read repopulate it.

-Write-through seemed cleaner at first.
-The cache always has the latest data.
+Write-through felt cleaner initially.
+Cache always has fresh data.
 No miss penalty after an update.
-But we ran into a subtle bug that took two weeks to track down.
+But a subtle bug took two weeks to track down.

-The sequence was: a user updated their profile, the app wrote to Postgres, then wrote to Redis.
-But occasionally โ maybe once in a thousand requests โ the Redis write would fail silently.
-A network blip, a brief timeout, something transient.
-The database had the new data.
+The sequence: user updates their profile, app writes to Postgres, then writes to Redis.
+Occasionally โ maybe once in a thousand requests โ the Redis write failed silently.
+Network blip, brief timeout, something transient.
+Database had the new data.
 Redis had the old data.
 And because the TTL was 30 minutes, the user would see their old profile for up to half an hour after updating it.
-They'd refresh the page, see the old version, try updating again, and enter a frustrating loop.
+Refresh.
+Still old.
+Try updating again.
+Frustrating loop.

-We switched everything to invalidation.
-On a write, just delete the cache key. redis_client.delete(cache_key).
-If the delete fails, the worst case is the old data gets served until the TTL expires naturally.
-If the delete succeeds, the next read triggers a cache miss, queries the database, and gets the fresh data.
-There's a small performance penalty โ that next read is slower because it hits the database โ but correctness beats speed.
+Switched everything to invalidation.
+On write, just delete the key. redis_client.delete(cache_key).
+If the delete fails, worst case is old data gets served until the TTL expires naturally.
+If it succeeds, next read triggers a cache miss, hits the database, gets fresh data.
+Small performance penalty โ that next read is slower.
+But correctness beats speed, every time.

 def update_user_profile(user_id, new_data):